Petri Nets Based on Lawvere Theories: Generating Free Commutative Monoidal Categories From Petri Nets

-where the right adjoint of a functor is indicated by its rotation of $\pi$ radians.
-We will now define these adjunctions but omit the proofs that they are indeed well-defined adjunctions as this follows from the more general results of Section \ref{gen}.
+For a given Petri net $P$, this adjunction will be constructed in two steps: first the transitions of $P$ will be freely closed under a commutative monoidal sum and then freely closed under composition.
+This will take the form of factoring the adjunction into the composite

-The first functor, $\A$, freely generates an identity for every places of a given Petri net.
+Here a left adjoint is indicated by a bullet on the left and a right adjoint is indicated by a bullet on the right. $\Grph(\CMon)$ is the category of graphs internal to $\CMon$. \begin{defn} A \define{commutative monoidal graph} is a graph

-\begin{prop} Let $\backa \maps \Petri_* \to \Petri$ be the forgetful functor which sends a reflexive Petri net to its underlying Petri net and a morphism of reflexive Petri nets to its underlying morphism of Petri nets.
-Then $\backa$ has a left adjoint
+where $E$ and $V$ are commutative monoids and $s$ and $t$ are commutative monoid homomorphisms.
+A morphism of commutative monoidal graphs is a tuple of commutative monoid homomorphisms $(f \maps E \to E', g \maps V \to V')$ making the diagrams commute.
+This defines a category $\Grph(\CMon)$ where objects are commutative monoidal graphs and morphisms are as above.
+In short, $\Grph(\CMon)$ is the category of graphs internal to $\CMon$. \end{defn} We will now define these adjunctions but omit the proofs that they are indeed well-defined adjunctions, as this follows from the more general results of Section \ref{gen}.
+The left adjoint $\A \maps \Petri \to \Grph(\CMon)$ is defined as follows: \begin{defn} Let